Electroweak corrections and EFT operators in $W^+W^-$ production at the LHC: Results

-Here $\mathcal{O}^{\textrm{theo.}}_{ij}(p) = \mathcal{O}^{\textrm{SM}}_{ij}+p\times\mathcal{O}^{\textrm{SMEFT}}_{ij}$ is calculated for each bin and each sub-category for a coupling $p=\delta g^Z_{d_R}, \delta g^Z_{u_R}, \delta g^Z_{u_L},$ or $\delta g^Z_{d_L}$.
+Here $\mathcal{O}^{\textrm{theo.}}_{ij}(p) = \mathcal{O}^{\textrm{SM}}_{ij}+p\times\mathcal{O}^{\textrm{SMEFT}}_{ij}$ is calculated for each bin and each subcategory for a coupling $p=\delta g^Z_{d_R}, \delta g^Z_{u_R}, \delta g^Z_{u_L},$ or $\delta g^Z_{d_L}$.
 We must note that while considering the statistical and systematic uncertainties ensuing from the `theory' part, we do not consider the contributions coming from the SMEFT pieces, which are the unknowns that are being extracted from the fit.
 In this analysis, we are only retaining the interference terms under the assumption that the interference pieces dominate over the squared terms.
-We are thus also not considering the effects of the cross-terms between the various operators. $\mathcal{O}^{\textrm{exp., SM}}_{ij}$ is computed at NLO QCD + approximate NLO EW, as described in Sec.~\ref{Sec::EventGeneration}.
-This is our pseudo data.
-In Tab.~\ref{tab::1D-bounds}, we show the 1D 95\% bounds on the four couplings for $\mathcal{L}=300$ fb$^{-1}$ and 3 ab$^{-1}$.
-In Fig.~\ref{fig:1D-bounds}, we show the bounds on the four parameters at 95\% C.L. and compare between the following two scenarios: \textit{(i)} theoretical model is computed at NLO QCD for SM and SMEFT at LO, and \textit{(ii)} theoretical model is computed at NLO QCD + approximate NLO EW for SM and SMEFT at LO.
+We are thus also not considering the effects of the cross terms between the various operators~\footnote{In this analysis, where the primary goal is to emphasize the importance of including NLO corrections to the SM backgrounds, we retain only the dominant term of the SMEFT signal, namely, the interference term.
+Due to the Goldstone boson equivalence theorem \cite{Cornwall:1973tb,Vayonakis:1976vz,Chanowitz:1985hj}, the bounds on the four operators at high energies can be translated into constraints on the cTGCs, as discussed in Ref.~\cite{Banerjee:2018bio}.
+In a similar analysis for $Zh$, the expected constraints at 300 and 3000 fb$^{-1}$ show that the linear term dominates.
+Furthermore, in certain UV models with top-down matching, the squared term arising from the dimension-6 operator is of the same order as the interference term between the SM and dimension-8 operators.
+These models are often used to explore the validity region of EFT.
+A more comprehensive analysis, including the squared contributions, is planned for future work.}. $\mathcal{O}^{\textrm{exp., SM}}_{ij}$ is computed at NLO QCD + approximate NLO EW, as described in Sec.~\ref{Sec::EventGeneration}.
+This is our pseudodata.
+In Table~\ref{tab::1D-bounds}, we show the 1D 95\% bounds on the four couplings for $\mathcal{L}=300$ fb$^{-1}$ and 3 ab$^{-1}$.
+In Fig.~\ref{fig:1D-bounds}, we show the bounds on the four parameters at 95\% C.L. and compare between the following two scenarios: (i) theoretical model is computed at NLO QCD for SM and SMEFT at LO, and (ii) theoretical model is computed at NLO QCD + approximate NLO EW for SM and SMEFT at LO.
 We see that the bounds are symmetric about zero when the expected theory is taken at NLO QCD + approximate NLO EW for SM and SMEFT at LO.
 Only the SMEFT interference piece survives and we get no dependence on the sign of the high-energy primaries.
 On the other hand, when the expected theory only includes SM computed at NLO QCD and SMEFT at LO, the 95\% C.L. bound has a sign dependency as the SM parts of the numerator in the $\chi^2$ function do not cancel out completely.
 It is seen that $\delta g^Z_{d_L}$ is most strongly constrained.
 It is important to note that the bound on $\delta g^Z_{d_L}$ is comparable to the one-parameter fit from Ref.~\cite{Banerjee:2018bio}.
 For the other three high-energy primaries, our bounds are weaker in this analysis.
-One of the main reasons for that is that we did not venture beyond $m_{\ell\ell} = 1$ TeV.
-Going to even higher energy bins may improve these constraints.
+One of the main reasons for that is that we did not venture beyond $m_{\ell\ell} = 1$ TeV~\footnote{In our analysis, we choose $m_{\ell\ell}~(p_{T,\ell\ell})$ in the range $[20, 1000](\sim[30, 500])$ GeV.}.
+Going to even higher-energy bins may improve these constraints.
 We checked that the bounds are strengthening when we go to $m_{\ell\ell}$ beyond 1 TeV.
-However, the main point of this work is to emphasise that the inclusion of the Electroweak corrections are imperative.
-Some of the backgrounds being extremely large in cross-section, and are computationally expensive to accurately predict.
+However, the main point of this work is to emphasize that the inclusion of the electroweak corrections is imperative.
+Some of the backgrounds being extremely large in cross section, they are computationally expensive to accurately predict.
 In Fig.~\ref{fig:2D-bounds}, we show the 2-parameter 95\% C.L. bounds on pairs of the four high-energy primaries.